philzook58/philzook58.github.io/_posts/2024-07-15-linear_grobner_egraph.md

 - 2022: "First-Order Subsumption via SAT Solving." by Jakob Rath, Armin Biere and Laura Kovács
 - 2023: "SAT-Based Subsumption Resolution" by Robin Coutelier, Jakob Rath, Michael Rawson and Laura Kovács
 - 2024: "SAT Solving for Variants of First-Order Subsumption" by Robin Coutelier, Jakob Rath, Michael Rawson, Armin Biere and Laura Kovács

-A "soft egraph" which tries to take low rank views? eivenvectors could use svd or qr?
-That x - y kiund of looks like a finite difference, anything to do with that? homology, homotopty, equality, ideations.
-Encoding higher equalities linear using mesh curl stuff?
-Can we make any sense of an occurs check in this linear form?

 Semiring considerations?